jrlanecos/OmadaTest/README.md

 **Movie Model Design**

 The Movie struct conforms to Identifiable for easy use in List.
-I included computed properties like posterUrlString, yearString, and ratingString to keep the UI clean and avoid repetitive logic in views.

-**This keeps parsing logic tightly coupled to the model, reducing view complexity and promoting single responsibility.**
+I included computed properties like posterUrlString, yearString, and ratingString to keep the UI clean and avoid repetitive logic in views.**This keeps parsing logic tightly coupled to the model, reducing view complexity and promoting single responsibility.**

 **Potential Improvements (Given More Time)**

 1. Add pagination support/infinite scrolling for large result sets (fetch the API more than once and increment page +=1)
+2. Make search bar clear current search results
-2. Add unit tests for the ViewModel
+3. Add unit tests for the ViewModel
-3. Lengthen the UI Test to actually tap a movie from the search result, go to the detail view, inspect the labels on both screens, etc.
+4. Lengthen the UI Test to actually tap a movie from the search result, go to the detail view, inspect the labels on both screens, etc.
-4. Use dependency injection for network/data fetching to mock it in a unit test.
+5. Use dependency injection for network/data fetching to mock it in a unit test.